 Her words have led to new and more inclusive ways of thinking and working within the organisation.

 She said: “I was inspired to tell my personal story after a colleague shared her reflections in our staff newsletter and intranet.
-Her words had such an impact on me and I felt that as an executive director within NHS Kernow I really needed to step up and be a role model so that other people feel they can be themselves at work.”
+Her words had such an impact on me.
+I felt that as an executive director within NHS Kernow I really needed to step up and be a role model so that other people feel they can be themselves at work.”

 The system director for integrated communities added: “I was surprised and very honoured to receive the award from such as respected organisation as Stonewall for my part in NHS Kernow’s continuing journey to improve equality and diversity in the workplace.
-Personally, this award is very very special and I am so grateful for the support of colleagues.
+Personally, this award is very special and I am so grateful for the support of colleagues.

 Helen was joined at the ceremony by Rachel Tofts, a personal assistant at NHS Kernow, who became 1 of the organisation’s first Stonewall allies.